-In a nutshell, it’s likely you need at least some insurance.
+In a nutshell, it’s likely you need at least some insurance to protect your business.
 Nearly all photographers do.

 Why do photographers need insurance?

 This might seem a little unfair but the fact that you’re a professional person puts you at risk by default.
 Your clients pay you money to do something they can’t (or won’t) do themselves.
-And because they do, they’re within their rights (both morally and legally) to sue you if something goes wrong – even if they just think something’s gone wrong.
+And because of that, they’re within their rights (both morally and legally) to sue you if something goes wrong – even if they just think something’s gone wrong.

 Worst-case scenario, you could be liable for the cost of reshooting an unhappy couple's happy day, compensating a client because you accidentally wiped their images, or fending off accusations you've copied someone else's work.